 Bidisha has swooped in to organise and implement all our project activity!
 We know, we can’t believe it either.
 She has introduced us to lai patta and brings us meats from Humanyunpur and news from JNU.
 She’s helping organise and plan the Body of Evidence project with the Goethe Institut, the Stepping Stones project with the International Development Research Centre, and the Fragrance of Peace project with the Sasakawa Peace Foundation.

-Ishani commissions and edits for the Young Zubaan list (sometimes overstepping into trade and academic) and previously worked on both the Sexual Violence and Impunity (SVI) Project and the Women’s Museum Project.
-She is trying to stop uttering the phrase "But what if we moved that shelf to this side?" and spend less time obsessing over minute details of our internship programme.
+Ishani publishes the Young Zubaan list (sometimes overstepping into trade and academic) and previously worked on both the Sexual Violence and Impunity (SVI) Project and the Women’s Museum Project.
+She is trying to stop uttering the phrase “But what if we moved that shelf to this side?” and spend less time obsessing over minute details of our internship programme.
 Previously, Ishani has worked with The YP Foundation and Music Basti in New Delhi and Rubbabu Inc. in New Jersey.

 Secretary and Receptionist